 SCI Gordon E. Moore Medal

-The Society of Chemical Industry (SCI), America Section, will award the 11th annual SCI Gordon E. Moore Medal to Andrew Taggi, senior research associate, DuPont, at a luncheon in his honor during Innovation Day 2014.
-The luncheon, which will be held September 16 at the Chemical Heritage Foundation (CHF) on October 6, 2015, at CHF headquarters in Philadelphia, is a joint event hosted by SCI and CHF, which gathers more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.
+The Society of Chemical Industry (SCI), America Section, awarded the 11th annual SCI Gordon E. Moore Medal to Andrew Taggi, senior research associate, DuPont, at a luncheon in his honor during Innovation Day 2014.
+The luncheon, held September 16 at the Chemical Heritage Foundation (CHF) on October 6, 2015, at CHF headquarters in Philadelphia, was a joint event hosted by SCI and CHF, which gathered more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.